pkg-id/goval/README.md

 composed) together to create complex validation logic.
 This package is also designed to avoid using reflection as much as possible and is safe for concurrent use.

+## How to Contribute?

-> The package is still under development and requires more validation rules to be implemented.
-If you would like to
-> contribute to this project, your contributions would be greatly appreciated.
-To contribute, simply fork the project and
-> send us a pull request.
-Although there is no formal format for contributing at the moment, we would appreciate it if you
-> could provide a good explanation with your pull request.
+The package is still under development and requires more validation rules to be implemented.
+If you would like to contribute to this project, your contributions would be greatly appreciated.
+To contribute, simply fork the project and send us a pull request.
+Although there is no formal format for contributing at the moment, we would appreciate it if you could provide a good explanation with your pull request.

+When you clone this repository, please make sure to run `make setup` to install the required dependencies for development and also to set up the `pre-commit` hooks.
+Additionally, when you create a commit, the `pre-commit` hooks will check if the commit follows our standard.
+We use Conventional Commits.

-## Features
+## Feature

 - Composable Validation Rule
 - Lightweight and easy to integrate with any Go application